AMD-Ecosystem/ray/amd-docs/install/ray-install.rst

       |  No running processes found                                                  |
       +------------------------------------------------------------------------------+

+2. Install PyTorch 2.12.0 with ROCm support.
+Follow the `PyTorch on ROCm installation guide <https://rocm.docs.amd.com/projects/ai-ecosystem/en/latest/frameworks/pytorch/install.html?fam=instinct&gpu=amd-instinct-mi355x&os=linux&rocm-ver=10.0.0&pytorch-ver=2.12.0&i=pip&w=compute&gfx=gfx950>`__.
+   That page is parameterized for AMD Instinct MI355X.
+Select your GPU on the page if you use a different Instinct platform.

+3. Install vLLM 0.27.0 with ROCm support.
+Follow the `vLLM on ROCm installation guide <https://rocm.docs.amd.com/projects/ai-ecosystem/en/latest/inference/vllm.html?fam=instinct&gpu=mi355x&rocm-ver=10.0.0&vllm-ver=0.27&i=pip&w=compute&gfx=gfx950>`__.
+   Select your GPU on that page if you use a different Instinct platform.

-2. Install the required version of Ray with ROCm support using pip:
+4. Install the required version of Ray with ROCm support using pip:

    .. code-block:: bash

       pip install -U ray[default,serve]==2.58.0

-3. Verify the installed Ray version:
+5. Verify the installed Ray version:

    .. code-block:: bash